raspberrypilearning/codecraft/en/step_8.md

     ![screenshot](images/craft-plank-names.png)

 + Give your `PLANK` resource an image.
-The project already contains a `plank.png` image, but you can create your own if you prefer.
+The project already contains a `plank.gif` image, but you can create your own if you prefer.

     ![screenshot](images/craft-plank-textures.png)